dapr/docs/howto/allowlists-serviceinvocation/README.md

         action: deny
 ```

-## Scenario 5 : Allow access to all methods for trustDomain = public, namespace = ns1, appID = app1 and deny access to all methods for trustDomain = public, namespace = ns2, appID = app1
+## Scenario 5 : Allow access to all methods for trustDomain = public, namespace = ns1, appId = app1 and deny access to all methods for trustDomain = public, namespace = ns2, appId = app1

 This scenario shows how applications with the same app ID but belonging to different namespaces can be specified